The Tardis Project

 architecture as a social subject, walks, talks, and events.

 We try to work with people around their own interests and experiences in the learning process.
 Most of this work is self funded and supported by goodwill where we find it.

 The summer project will combine the thinking, with the practical and the physical.
 The Tardis Project, will consist of building a Dr Who type Tardis.
 After we build it, emanating from it will be a variety of activities that will range from performance, music, arts, as well as (Low voltage) electronic and computer projects that will enhance computer literacy and the understanding of technology.

 The building and installation of the pod and what is in it will be arrived at through workshops at our Learning Pod and other community places.

 Once the solar powered Tardis is completed we will then time travel through the community and beyond and do workshops, events at different spaces; in the park, the town square, the market, shopping centre, school or wherever we land.

 When the summer project finishes the Tardis could be lent out to groups schools, or community centres to use for education and fun purposes.
 It could also be used for example as a recording booth at the local shopping centre to let folk record their stories for our community archives.

 After the summer, all materials and information collected will become a community common good asset.
-Although most of the activities will be centred around Kinning Park Complex, some of the work will be carried out in Castlemilk, Possil and at our container workshop.
+Although most of the activities will be centred around The Learning Pod, at Free Wheel North, some of the work will be carried out in Castlemilk, Possil and Kinning Park.